 As of now, the exact reason behind the triggers of megalophobia is still unknown and research is still going on.
-However, there could be a number of factors that contribute to the triggers of megalophobia, such as:
+However, there could be a number of factors that contribute to the triggers of phobia of large objects, such as:

 1. Intimidating Size

-Megalophobia (fear of large phobia) is related to objects that are bigger in size.
-It can be anything like sculpture or animal that does not fit the normal size we generally relate in our life.
-People who experience megalophobia are unable to process the abnormal size of such species or objects which results in the feeling of fear of the big objects.
+Megalophobia (fear of big things) is related to objects that are bigger in size.
+It can be anything like a sculpture or an animal that does not fit the normal size we generally relate to in our life.
+People who experience megalophobia are unable to process the abnormal size of such species or objects which results in the feeling of fear of the big things.
 Basically, the size awes them and results in anxiety.